chaiNNer-org/chaiNNer/README.md

 No existing GUI gives you the level of customization of your image processing workflow that chaiNNer does.
 Not only do you have full control over your processing pipeline, you can do incredibly complex tasks just by connecting a few nodes together.

-ChaiNNer is also cross-platform, meaning you can run it on Windows, MacOS, and Linux.
+chaiNNer is also cross-platform, meaning you can run it on Windows, MacOS, and Linux.

 ## Installation